blinklabs-io/docs/src/content/docs/guides/dingo/SPO Guides/002-generate-pool-keys.md

 > CERT = node.cert
 > ```
 >
-> **All other keys must remain offline in your air-gapped offline cold environment.**
+> **All other keys must remain offline in your air-gapped cold environment.**
 >
 > **Relay Nodes**
-> Relay nodes must NOT store any operational certificates, vrf, skey or cold keys.
+> Relay nodes must NOT store any operational certificates, VRF keys, signing keys or cold keys.